-When the last Hilux was a new model, car buyers didn’t expect anything out of commercial vehicles than to be durable, practical and cheap to own and run.
+When the last Hilux was a new model, car buyers didn’t expect anything out of commercial vehicles other than to be durable, practical and cheap to own and run.
 As long as it came through at the moment you needed it, it got the thumbs up.

 The new Hilux has sharpened all the points of the last model, and has further improved on recent models from all manufacturers, which find that commercial vehicles need not be rough and ready as they once were.
-The Hilux, specifically, has been a vehicle that has recognised the dual purpose of utes for a while now and the latest model only improves on that.
-Now fitted with the latest safety features and more power you can rest assured that it will stay on top of the best-selling list for many years to come.
+The Hilux specifically, has been a vehicle that has recognised the dual purpose of utes for a while now, and the latest model only improves on that.
+Now fitted with the latest safety features and more power, you can rest assured that it will stay on top of the best-selling list for many years to come.

 Interested in a test drive?
 Motorama Toyota is the place to be - so make sure you come and see the Motorama Toyota team in Moorooka or Browns Plains.